nh6574/VanillaRemadeWiki/Home.md

 ### How do I get a random number/element?

-If you want to get an effect with a random chance (i.e. affected by Oops!
-All 6s), [check how Cavendish does it instead](https://github.com/nh6574/VanillaRemade/blob/main/src/jokers.lua) using `SMODS.pseudorandom_probability`.

 ```lua
 -- For these examples we use a string to set the seed, the exact value is not important as long as its unique
 -- It's recommended for it to include the mod prefix.
 You can also append G.GAME.round_resets.ante to make the seed unique each ante, for example